mikepb/go-serial/README.md

 # Go Serial Port

-Package serialport provides a binding to libserialport for serial port functionality.
+Package serialport provides a binding to libserialport for accessing serial ports on OS X, Linux, and Windows.
+Serial ports are commonly used with embedded systems, such as the Arduino platform, and are used to access hardware such as RS-232.

 ## Documentation